 Marianne Williamson is an internationally acclaimed spiritual author and lecturer.
 Six of her ten published books have been New York Times Best Sellers.
 Four of these have been #1 New York Times Best Sellers.
 A Return to Love is considered a must-read of the new spirituality.
 A paragraph from that book, beginning “Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure…” is considered an anthem for a contemporary generation of seekers.

-Marianne’s other books include The Age of Miracles, Everyday Grace, A Woman’s Worth, Illuminata, Healing the Soul of America, A Course in Weight Loss, The Gift of Change, The Law of Divine Compensation.
-Her newest book is A Year of Miracles.
+Marianne’s other books include The Age of Miracles, Everyday Grace, A Woman’s Worth, Illuminata, Healing the Soul of America, A Course in Weight Loss, The Gift of Change, The Law of Divine Compensation and A Year of Miracles.
+Her newest book, Tears to Triumph, will be published in June.

-She has been a popular guest on television programs such as Oprah, Larry King Live, Good Morning America and Charlie Rose.
+She has been a popular guest on television programs such as Oprah, Larry King Live, Good Morning America and Charlie Rose, and Bill Maher.
 Marianne is a native of Houston, Texas.
 In 1989, she founded Project Angel Food, a meals-on-wheels program that serves homebound people with AIDS in the Los Angeles area.
-Today, Project Angel Food has served over 10 million meals.
+To date, Project Angel Food has served over 10 million meals.
 Marianne also co-founded the Peace Alliance.
 And she serves on the Board of Directors of the RESULTS organization, working to end the worst ravages of hunger and poverty throughout the world.